Natural Resources

 - Aerate your soil to facilitate healthy grass growth.

-- Keep your mower blade setting at least 2-3 inches tall to allow your grass to developer deeper, more drought-resistant roots.
+- Keep your mower blade setting at least 2-3 inches tall to allow your grass to develop deeper, more drought-resistant roots.

 Have you considered using native plants in your landscaping?